 Soft costs such as inspection, installation, and permitting are dropping every year, allowing you to save costs.
 You can also use energy-efficient appliances to minimize power usage and reduce expenses.

-Can I Get Financing For Solar?
+Can I Get Financing For Converting To Solar?

 You can acquire a solar power system for your home through an outright purchase, a PPA, a loan, or a lease agreement.
 If you choose the outright purchase option, you can get a solar loan to reduce the system's upfront costs.
 In most instances, solar loan repayments are typically lower than a monthly energy bill, enabling you to save costs from the beginning.